Teepee78/alx-low_level_programming/0x12-singly_linked_lists/README.md

 2. 2-add_node.c adds a new node at the beginning of a linked list.
 3. 3-add_node_end.c adds a new node at the end of a linked list.
 4. 4-free_list.c frees a list_t list.
+5. 100-first.c prints a string before the main function is executed.